Replaced by a cheaper worker

+Replaced By A Cheaper Worker is particularly relevant at the moment.
 The current economic environment has put employers are under pressure to reduce their workforce for reasons such as reducing their cost base.
 Higher paid employees, especially those with a shorter service with the company are being replaced by cheaper workers.
 There is much lower cost to the employer for making an employee redundant who has been in employment for a shorter time.
 As there is 21 days for an employee to make a claim via unfair dismissal or general protections, many employers just wait the time out before advertising the role at a reduced salary.

 The Deputy President clearly could see what was going on here, indicated that it met the “exceptional circumstances” test and has allowed the unfair dismissal claim to proceed although out of time.